For nursing moms, having the flexibility to switch from breastfeeding to bottle-feeding and back again seems like a dream.

-It would make things much simpler — like a dinner out, going back to work, or just taking a much-needed shower.
+It would make a lot of activities much simpler — like a dinner out, going back to work, or just taking a much-needed shower.
 But if you’re dreaming about making this a reality, you may also have concerns.

 Here’s what you should know about nipple confusion and what you can do to avoid it.

-According to Dr. Sears, these are the mechanics of breast-feeding:
+According to the Proceedings of the National Academy of Sciences, these are the mechanics of breastfeeding:

 - To properly latch on to the breast, a baby opens their mouth very wide so that the nipple and a big part of the areolar tissue can reach deeply inside.

-- A baby uses their tongue to do two things at once: hold the breast tissue in place against the roof of their mouth, and create a trough between the nipple and the areola.
+- A baby uses their tongue and lower jaw to do two things at once: hold the breast tissue in place against the roof of their mouth, and create a trough between the nipple and the areola.